brocoo/BRSunTracker/README.md

 [Stack Overflow], My initial Stack Overflow post about how to compare the device orientation with the sun position.

+Thanks to Dan Marson who provided the GIF shown above.

 ## Author

 Julien Ducret - <brocoo@gmail.com>